Last Updated on May 19, 2021 by Chenée Lewis

 - pure vanilla extract – be sure to use a good-quality vanilla extract — it’s a big part of the cream cheese frosting for these puff pastry cinnamon swirls.
 Even better — check out my post on how to make vanilla extract at home — it’s cheaper and tastes SO good!

 - powdered sugar – make sure to measure your powdered sugar correctly.
 If you don’t have a kitchen scale (which I highly recommend), you should sift your powdered sugar and fluff it up before using the spoon-and-level method.

 These cinnamon rolls with puff pastry are a pretty simple recipe, so not too many special tools are needed.
 You’ll need a rolling pin to roll out the puff pastry dough, and a pastry brush to brush on the melted butter.
 You’ll also need an electric mixer to whip up your cream cheese frosting while the cinnamon puff pastry rolls are in the oven!

 Tips and F.A.Q.

-To soften your block of cream cheese for this these cinnamon puff pastry rolls, just remove it from the foil and place on a microwave-safe plate.
-Heat in the microwave for 15-20 seconds or until softened.
+To soften your butter, place the 2 tbsp of butter in a microwave-safe container and heat on high for 4-6 seconds.
+To soften your block of cream cheese for these cinnamon puff pastry rolls, just remove it from the foil and place on a microwave-safe plate.
+Heat in the microwave for 10 seconds or until softened.
 It should be ready to add to your cream cheese frosting!

 That’s what we’re doing with these cinnamon puff pastry rolls!
 Puff pastry dough is so versatile — you can do so much with it!
 Check out some of my favorite puff pastry recipes!